 Many privacy issues today are about more than compliance with privacy legislation.
 They extend to the ethics of how personal information is used and disclosed.
 Citizens and customers are expecting a higher level of accountability from business and government use of their data.
 IIS differentiates itself from its competitors in that it is not only well placed to deal with what is required to meet minimum compliance, it also understands the nature of higher citizen and customer expectations.

-Malcolm, Robin, Christine, Natasha and Annelies first met at the then Australian Office of the Federal Privacy Commissioner where they worked for a number of years.
+Malcolm, Robin, Christine and Natasha first met at the then Australian Office of the Federal Privacy Commissioner where they worked for a number of years.

-Malcolm Crompton is Managing Director of Information Integrity Solutions Pty Ltd (IIS), a global consultancy based in Asia Pacific, specialising in data protection and privacy strategies.
+Malcolm Crompton is the Lead Privacy Advisor and former Managing Director of Information Integrity Solutions Pty Ltd (IIS), a global consultancy based in Asia Pacific, specialising in data protection and privacy strategies.
 IIS assists companies increase business value and customer trust and governments meet the high standards expected of them in the handling of personal information.

 As Australia's Privacy Commissioner from 1999 to 2004, Malcolm led the implementation of the nation's private sector privacy law.
 He hosted the 25th International Conference of Data Protection and Privacy Commissioners in Sydney in 2003.

 Malcolm was the founding President of of the International Association of Privacy Professionals Australia New Zealand (iappANZ), an affiliate of the International Association of Privacy Professionals (IAPP).
 He served as a Director of iappANZ until 2016.
 He was a Director of IAPP from 2007 to 2011 and is an IAPP Certified Information Privacy Professional.